Vice-Chancellor's Advisory Group

 Philippa has spent her entire career online.
 She began by helping to grow Scoot into a £100m classified ads business before it was taken over by Yell.
 By leading key partnerships for MSN with Virgin, Sky, VNU, Semantec, Times online, Philippa helped build UK MSN team culture and operation from 40 people to 130, and from $17M to $130M in advertising revenue over four years.

-Winner of the Sunday Times Top Women under 35 in Business Award in 2012, Philippa also won the Microsoft Chairman’s award for transforming the UK developer division in 2011.
+Winner of the Sunday Times Top Women under 35 in Business Award, Philippa also won the Microsoft Chairman’s award, She has been one of Ad Age's Women to Watch in Europe and is a founding alumni of The Market Academy.

 Philippa became a board member and advisor to Coventry University in 2015, the same year she scooped an award from the Leadership Trust for Inspirational Leadership.